testofthings/toolsaf/README.md

 [Table of contents](documentation/README.md)

 Welcome to the early version of **Toolsaf**, a tool-driven security assessment framework.
-Toolsaf is intended for security assessment of _Internet of Things_ (IoT) and other systems with the help of common security tools.
+Toolsaf is for security assessment of _Internet of Things_ (IoT) and other systems using different security tools.
-The process of using Toolsaf for security assessment has two main phases:
+Security assessment process using Toolsaf has two main phases:

   1. Creation of a _security statement_ which describes security-related features of an IoT product or system.
-  2. Verification of the security statement with security tools.
+  2. Verification of the security statement with security tools, thus confirming the security posture of the product or system.

 Some of the applications of this approach could be: